aws-powertools/powertools-lambda-python/docs/index.md

 ## Debug mode

-As a best practice for libraries, AWS Lambda Powertools module logging statements are suppressed.
+As a best practice for libraries, Powertools module logging statements are suppressed.

 When necessary, you can use `POWERTOOLS_DEBUG` environment variable to enable debugging.
 This will provide additional information on every internal operation.